ministryofjustice/find-moj-data-user-guide/source/documentation/ingestion/cadet-registration.md

 `https://datahub-catalogue-dev.apps.live.cloud-platform.service.justice.gov.uk/user/**urn:li:corpuser:Joe.Bloggs**/owner%20of`

 [Speak to Find MoJ data team](/index.html#contact-us) if you would like us to manually add a set of users without them logging in.

+## Make a source visible

+In CaDeT, dbt sources are made visible by the same process models are.
+Data engineering provide preprocessed clones of eg NOMIS ready for analysis, which are created using templated files but are defined as models within the context of dbt and not as sources.

+## Make a seed visible

+All dbt seeds are ingested into the catalogue and shown by default.